noew/nurp6015fall15/README.md

 - *R*, a system for statistical analyses and graphics. *R* is available as a free download from [http://www.r-project.org](http://www.r-project.org).
 - You also need to install a front-end called *RStudio*, an integrated development environment for *R*, available free of charge from [http://www.rstudio.com/products/rstudio/download/](http://www.rstudio.com/products/rstudio/download/).
-- The version control software *Git*, and in particular the simplified version provided by Github. *Git* combines functions of backup, version control and collaboration on code and documents.
+- The version control software *Git* combines functions of backup, version control and collaboration on code and documents.
 You will need to open a free account on [http://www.github.com](http://www.github.com) and download the Github application.

 If you plan on using your own computer during the semester, try installing these software packages before the first class.
 This way, I can help you if you run into difficulties during the installation.